 Legal information relating to legal claims made by you or against you or the claims process*.

-Booking Transactions information relating to accommodation bookings and ancillary services provided to you and*.
+Booking Transactions information relating to match day and events bookings and ancillary services provided to you and*.

 Correspondence information contained in our correspondence or other communications with you about our products, services or business.

-*For residents living in the Relevant Buildings, the Relevant Buildings’ owner is the data controller in respect of the processing of your personal data for the purposes of providing student accommodation services for the Relevant Buildings.
-See the Relevant Buildings owner’s privacy policy here.

 HOW WE USE YOUR PERSONAL INFORMATION